Thomas Nevin’s glass plates of prisoners 1870s

 Inscription: title and "221"--In ink on reverse.

-We have not identified these prisoners by name in this post, but included on this site are their names, their police records and their mugshots held in public collections.
+The title on each panel was written by Edward Searle, Beattie's partner in the early 1900s.
+We have not identified these prisoners by name in this post, but included site-wide are their names, their police records and their mugshots held in public collections which can be located by searching the archives and galleries on this weblog.

 Forty prints of Tasmania prisoners from negatives by T. J. Nevin 1870s